astatio/MAX7219-ESP32-C3-Marquee/README.md

 # MAX7219-ESP32-C3-Marquee
 ESP32-C3 &amp; MAX7219 Scrolling Marquee Text (4-Chain)

 This project demonstrates how to create a scrolling marquee text display using an ESP32-C3 microcontroller and a chain of four MAX7219 8x8 LED dot matrix modules.
 While I - the author - have used the GPIOs 1, 2, and 3 these are commented out and need to be edited.
+These commented GPIOs are **not recommended** at all to be used for this purpose.

 ## Features